simpleappcreator/simple-app/readme.md

 `app.config.resources.public.js` would contain an array of *names* of all the JS files in `public` dir.
 `app.config.resources.public.js.fullpaths` would contain an array *full paths* of the same.
-`app.config.resources.public.js.min` would only be present if minification was done, and would contain just the string `public.min.css`
+`app.config.resources.public.js.min` would only be present if minification was done, and would contain just the string "public.min.css"

 Same everything goes for `app.config.resources.client`